Boat Insurance: Keeping Your Assets ‘Afloat’ on Stormy Seas

 Does Texas Require Boat Insurance?

 Technically, no. However, Texas law isn’t the only factor to consider.
 If you purchase your boat on loan, for example, the creditor will likely stipulate that you maintain boat coverage.
 Many boat owners store their vessels at marinas or boatyards.
-Such facilities also routinely require owners carry a certain degree of boat insurance.
+Such facilities also routinely require owners to carry a certain degree of boat insurance.